-Working with XLIFF
+Working With XLIFF

 XLIFF (XML Localization Interchange File Format) is the beacon of standardization in the language and localization industry, allowing for the seamless exchange of translation data.
 It organizes content into translation units, each comprising a source segment and its corresponding target translation.